Sea of Thieves: Live service

 In December 2020, Rare announced that they would move away from producing monthly updates for the game and instead, adopt the "battle pass" model popularised by games such as Fortnite and Fall Guys.
 Each season, which would last for about three months, would introduce new content or new ways of playing the game, with live events being hosted regularly.
 Rare also introduced the "Plunder Pass", an optional premium tier that grants players additional rewards which does have free options.
 The first season began in January 2021 and Season 2 began in April 2021.
 Rare also announced that they would stop updating the Arena mode as the vast majority of the players spent their time playing the cooperative adventure mode.
 Arena mode was shut down in March 2022 after an announcement earlier in the year.
 Rare described 2022 as the "biggest year yet" for Sea of Thieves, and the studio planned to add more features, including Adventures, which are story-driven live events that last for around two weeks, and Mysteries, which would unfold over the course of several months.
 Each adventure was designed as a chapter in a long story, as the team hoped that these live events can "bring a sense of continual danger to the world".
 Mysteries were inspired by alternate reality games, in which hints would be given to the player both in and out of the game.
+In July 2025, following layoffs at Rare that cancelled its upcoming game Everwild, the studio reaffirmed its commitment to Sea of Thieves.
+Rare also changed the release format for each season, rolling out content gradually each month instead of delivering it all at launch.
+It also announced that it will launch a subscription service that allow players to host custom servers.
+In June 2026, Rare introduced the "Custom Seas" update, adding a level editor where players can create custom modes.